MinhChauNGUYEN/praatfig/README.md

 3. **Clean up the EPS graphic figure by Notepad++**

 ## Behind the script
-1. You can understand and write the scripts yourself.
+### You can understand and write the scripts yourself.
 The script is actually a record of all the actions that you can do on `Praat Objects` and `Praat Picture`.
 In other words, without a script you are still be able to make a figure by using functions on those two windows of Praat.
 So, *why we need script?* The answer is that it's much easier and faster to produce many figures with the same scales (mass production).

-2. Order of the commands are important
-- Always beginning with clear command `Erase all`
+Therefore, after for first figure by manual produce, you can store all the actions as a script using `Paste history`.

+### A rule-of-thumb order for plotting an object on **Praat Picture**
+- Choosing the position, or in other words, determine where your next drawing will occur.
+(There are two choices: `outer viewport` or `inner viewport`).
+- Drawing the objects with details: spectrogram/ audio sound/ pitch/ formants, etc.
--
+- Setting axes and legends
+- Save the file as `.eps`/ `.pdf`/ `.png`

+### Some notes
+1. `outer viewport` vs inner viewport

+2. With vs without box or axes

+3. Save as `.eps` is highly recommended

 ## References
 http://www.fon.hum.uva.nl/praat/manual/Picture_window.html